sergeyen7/sergeyen7.github.io/index.md

 ![Strategy Tester on Tradingview](/images/tester.png)

 If there is a trend, a trade with a good profit - the chart is growing.
-If there is no trend, small profit-loss-profit-loss - the chart is horizontal.
+If there is no trend, small profit-loss-profit-loss - the chart is horizontal or with drawdown.

 > **So the answer to the original question is yes, it's that simple.**